Xhinsoo/errorHandler/note.md

 --
+For synchronous code invoked by route handler and middleware, express default express handler will catch them.

 For errors returned from asynchronous () invoked by route handler and middleware, you must pass them to the next(e) function where express will catch and process them.

 for e.g